domkalan/boolString/README.md

 # boolString
-JavaScript library for converting a string into a bool.
+JavaScript library for converting a string into a boolean.

 ## Install
 Using NodeJs (via npm)